FJrodafo/CV/App/README.md

 npm install
 ```

+## Final steps

 If you have Node v18 or higher installed on your machine, then you are good to go!

 To check if you already have Node installed on your machine, run `node -v` in your terminal.
-Otherwise, you will need to install Node v18 or higher or, as a last option, check out the [Docker](#run-with-docker) alternative.
+Otherwise, you will need to install Node v18 or higher or, as a last option, check out the [Docker](#using-docker) alternative.

 Finally, if you have Node installed, run the following command to run the development server (Make sure you are in the `App` directory):